-Every half term, we have a focus language that reflects the cultures of children within our school.
+Every half term, we learn key words in a focus language to engage the children in different cultures.
 Via a fantastic website, we hear native speakers saying introductory phrases and key words, which we then try to copy with proper pronunciation - sometimes harder than it seems!

 Here are our focus languages for this year:

 Assessment is informal during French lessons, mostly completed through teacher observations of the children doing French activities in order to evaluate what the children have learned and carefully plan their next steps.
 Children in Key Stage 2 have a modern foreign languages ‘can do’ checklist so they can tick off things they can do as and when they meet each objective.
 Assessment is split in to four key areas:

 The children in Wildcats, Jaguars and Cougars had lots of fun last year writing to our PenPals on Reunion Island!
 In 2018, we will be looking to expand our PenPal programme by writing to other link schools.
 Watch this space!

 During the Summer term 2017, we participated in a themed week of 'Around the World in Five Days'.
 We 'visited' a different country every day, finding out about the traditions and ways of life of the native people.
 We did lots of exciting activities within our Key Stages, including food tasting, traditional artwork, map work and physical geography, learning traditional songs and dances and computer research.